Back to NetMore Guide

 • Use lead history to see what the seller submitted.

-• Use the report request flow when a seller wants a practical review.
+• Use the report request flow or dashboard send-report action when a seller wants a practical review.

-• Avoid treating the calculator as final advice or a binding offer.
+• Avoid treating the property analyzer as final advice or a binding offer.

 The lead capture flow invites sellers to request a practical review while keeping the scenario context attached.